enaroc/EKS_Joomla_Netflix_Weather/00-EKS-cluster-eksctl/README.md

 When you are deleting the cluster, first roll back that change and delete it.
 This way we don't face any issues during cluster deletion.

-# Create EBS CSI DRIVER
+# STEP-05: Create EBS CSI DRIVER

-#In our project we will use MySQL db with persistent storage.
+In our project we will use MySQL db with persistent storage.
 We create a storage class to dynamically provision a volume.
 We need to create an IAM policy and attach it to the IAM role worker node and deploy Amazon EBS CSI driver in our cluster

-Step-01: Create IAM policy
+1) Create IAM policy

-- Go to services -> IAM
-- Create a Policy:
+- Go to services -> IAM -> Create a Policy:

 Select JSON tab and copy paste the below JSON